GravityKit/GravityView/readme.md

 2. Run `npm install` to install Node.js dependencies

-To compile/minify UI assets, use the following commands:
+To compile/minify UI assets, run `grunt` or use the following commands separately:

 1. `grunt sass` & `grunt postcss` to compile and minify CSS files